Luce History, Family Crest & Coats of Arms

 Another branch of the family was found at Lessness in Kent.
 It was here that Richard de Luci (1089-1179) of Richard de Lucy was High Sheriff of Essex and later Chief Justiciar of England (1154-1179.)
 He also founded "an abbey for Black canons, in honour of St. Mary and St. Thomas the Martyr in 1178."

-Important Dates for the Luce family
+Early History of the Luce family

 This web page shows only a small excerpt of our Luce research.
 Another 90 words (6 lines of text) covering the years 1400, 1592, 1667, 1647, 1658, 1594, 1677, 1660, 1677, 1525, 1551, 1585, 1640, 1614, 1640, 1619, 1677 and 1653 are included under the topic Early Luce History in all our PDF Extended History products and printed products wherever possible.